KruxAI/ragbuilder-readme/README.md

     - Retriever: Vector DB - Similarity Search
     - Top k: 5
     - LLM: GPT-3.5 Turbo
+6. Select combination to run
+    - __Bayesian optimization(recommended):__ Bayesian optimization is a strategy for the optimization of objective functions that are expensive to evaluate.
+It is particularly useful in scenarios where the function to be optimized is unknown and expensive to compute, such as in hyperparameter tuning for machine learning models or optimizing engineering designs.
+    - Run all Combinations: This option runs all possible combinations of the options selected.
+This option is appropriate is user has selected fewer number of options.
-6. Next, in Evaluation dataset options, you have the option to:
+8. Next, in Evaluation dataset options, you have the option to:
     - **Use Existing Synthetic Test Data:** If synthetic test data was previously generated for your dataset, this option will appear alongside the path of the existing test data.
     - **Generate Synthetic Test Data from My Dataset:** Create a new synthetic test dataset based on your existing data.
     - **Provide a Manually Created Test Dataset:** Use your own test dataset file (CSV format with "question" and "ground_truth" columns).
     For our demo, let's go ahead and create a synthetic test data by selecting the **Generate Synthetic Test Data**** option.
-7. Before running the tool, let's review all your selections:
+9. Before running the tool, let's review all your selections:
-8. Review all the selections and click **Confirm**
+10. Review all the selections and click **Confirm**
-9. After processing we should see the dashboard with the results.
+11. After processing we should see the dashboard with the results.

 # Environment Variables Setup for RagBuilder